OrchardCore.DisplayManagement¶

 Adding properties with additional tag helpers¶

 Properties can be passed to a shape by adding attributes to the shape tag helper, as mentioned above.
-But you can also use the <add-property>
+But you can also use the <add-property> tag helper inside <shape>.
+This even lets you pass Razor code as properties with the IHtmlContent value, if you omit the value attribute.
+Something that can't be easily done otherwise.

 <shape type="MyShape">